Skip to main content

 The response is { "data": [ ... ] }, oldest first, with the same fields as the webhook’s properties.

-Attaching the skill enables the components below with default settings. scheduling_embed needs a booking link (provider plus scheduling_url) configured before it activates.
+See Canvas components for the full component list and per-component reference. scheduling_embed needs a booking link (provider plus scheduling_url) configured before it activates:

 Cards render in a sandboxed iframe on Tavus infrastructure that isolates styles and scripts in both directions.
 Your webhook receives skip and dismiss interactions in addition to submit.